HONORS DISTINGUISHED SCHOLARSHIP PROGRAMS

 What information are you looking for in my essay?

-• We have asked for a maximum 400-500 words.
-While we see successful essays at a variety of lengths, students who reach less than half of the page typically have not engaged with the essay prompt in a way that helps us get to know them.
+- Essays should include 500-1000 word count.
+While we see successful essays at a variety of lengths, students who reach less than the minimum word count typically have not engaged with the essay prompt in a way that helps us get to know them.

 Who should I select to write my letter of recommendation?